zetareticoli/cssui/content/docs/components/modal.md

 ---
 title: "Modal"
-description: "A single content area with multiple panels, each associated with a header in a list."
+description: "A modal dialog is a dialog that appears on top of the main content and moves the system into a special mode requiring user interaction"
-lead: "A single content area with multiple panels, each associated with a header in a list."
+lead: "A modal dialog is a dialog that appears on top of the main content and moves the system into a special mode requiring user interaction"
 date: 2021-07-14T13:26:54+01:00
 lastmod: 2021-07-14T13:26:54+01:00
 draft: false